sib-swiss/sparql-training/rhea/SWAT4HCLS_2019/README.md

 It is part of the [Tutorial: Querying SIB Swiss Institute of Bioinformatics resources with SPARQL](http://www.swat4ls.org/workshops/edinburgh2019/programme/tutorials/) presented at

 You can run the *rhea_tutorial_SWAT4HCLS_2019.ipynb* notebook in your own Jupyter installation.
-Without Jupyter, you can also simply use it as a list of SPARQL queries that you can execute in the specified SPARQL endpoints.
+**Without Jupyter, you can also simply use *rhea_tutorial_SWAT4HCLS_2019.ipynb* as a list of SPARQL queries that you can execute in the specified SPARQL endpoints.**

 ## Installation